rhysnewell/aviary/README.md

 comprehensive binning pipeline.
 Each module can be run independently or as a single pipeline depending on provided input.

 Future modules will include:
-- Annotation - Annotate your MAGs with metabolic pathways
 - Strain analysis - Recover strain level variation in your MAGs using a suite of tools

 # Index